 Digital publishing has come a long way since the digitisation of the Declaration of Independence by Project Gutenberg in 1971.
 The 2000s saw the mass expansion of eBooks and online magazines and newspapers, but already PDF versions of print are being left behind with the advent of more advanced digital and mobile technology.

 Figures on magazine consumption published by YouGov in 2015 reported 10% of the magazine-buying UK adults reading digital editions, with over 25% reading on tablets and 14% of smartphones as an alternative or in addition to print.* The “increased predilection” of those under 40 to access magazines via tablet or smartphone was also noted.

-Offering a digital version of your staff magazine provides an opportunity to enrich the reader experience, bringing the corporate message alive in ways that just aren’t possible in the traditional print medium.
+What's more, offering a digital version of your staff magazine provides an opportunity to enrich your readers' experience, bringing the corporate message alive in ways that just aren’t possible in the traditional print medium.
 Dynamic digital content, such as layovers, pop-up infographics, audio, video and links to further information, has the potential to genuinely enhance and add value to the reader’s experience – providing it’s relevant, of course.

 Weighing up the challenges

 This is still a transitional time for staff magazines.
 Businesses who are embarking on serious staff communications for the first time may be more comfortable going digital from the off, but others must look carefully at the challenges that changing their medium might bring.

 Despite the digital boom, and the onset of a global pandemic that has forced people online, there are still some who just aren’t as happy online as others.
 This may be to do with age, confidence, accessibility, or a combination of these things.
 But staff magazines are very much about employee engagement, so you may not want to risk switching people off through a wholesale switch to digital.